alarm-redist/fifty-states/analyses/CO_cd_2010/doc_CO_cd_2010.md

 1. preserve whole communities of interest

 ### Algorithmic Constraints
 We enforce a maximum population deviation of 0.5%.
+We use a pseudo-county constraint described below which attempts to mimic the norms in Colorado of generally preserving county, city, and township boundaries.

 ## Data Sources
 Data for Colorado comes from the ALARM Project's [2020 Redistricting Data Files](https://alarm-redist.github.io/posts/2021-08-10-census-2020/).